• Coral Bark Japanese Maple growing in a landscape bed with upright branching, orange fall foliage, and striking red young stems

-• vibrant coral bark on japanese maple tree
+• vibrant red stems on coral bark japanese maple tree

 • Acer palmatum 'Sango-Kaku' Coral Bark Japanese Maple Tree with fall color